Why not burn calories at home while you sit on your couch?

 • As opposed to upright bikes, spinning bikes’ seats are level with their handlebars.
 Riders lean forward or stand on the pedals depending on the layout.

 • There is also a difference in seating arrangement.
 The seats of upright bikes, however, tend to be very padded and reasonably comfortable compared to spin bikes.
-This won’t really matter if you constantly lean forward or stand up often.
+This won’t really matter if you constantly lean forward or stand up.

 • Spin bikes’ construction is more solid as a result of the physical demands they place on the body.